simplex-chat/simplexmq/README.md

 - Create a Linode account or login with an already existing one.
 - Open [SMP server StackScript](https://cloud.linode.com/stackscripts/748014) and click "Deploy New Linode".
 - You can optionally configure the following parameters:
-    - [SMP Server store log](#SMP-server) flag for queue persistence on server restart (recommended).
+    - SMP Server store log flag for queue persistence on server restart, recommended.
-    - [Linode API token](https://www.linode.com/docs/guides/getting-started-with-the-linode-api#get-an-access-token) for attaching server info as tags to Linode (server address, fingerprint, version) and adding A record to your 2nd level domain (Note: 2nd level e.g. `example.com` domain should be [created](https://cloud.linode.com/domains/create) in your account prior to deployment).
-The API token access scope should be read/write access to "linodes" (to create tags), and "domains" (to add A record for the 3rd level domain, e.g. `smp`).
+    - [Linode API token](https://www.linode.com/docs/guides/getting-started-with-the-linode-api#get-an-access-token) for attaching server server address, fingerprint, version as tags to Linode and adding A record to your 2nd level domain (note: 2nd level e.g. `example.com` [domain should be created](https://cloud.linode.com/domains/create) in your account prior to deployment).
+The API token access scope should be read/write access for "linodes" to create tags, and for "domains" to add A record for the 3rd level domain, e.g. `smp1`.
-    - Domain name to use instead of Linode ip address, e.g. `smp.example.com`.
+    - Domain name to use instead of Linode IP address, e.g. `smp1.example.com`.
-- Choose the region and plan according to your requirements (for regular use Shared CPU Nanode should be sufficient).
+- Choose the region and plan according to your requirements, for regular use Shared CPU Nanode should be sufficient.
 - Provide ssh key to be able to connect to your Linode via ssh.
 If you haven't provided a Linode API token this step is required to login to your Linode and get the server's fingerprint either from the welcome message or from the file `/etc/opt/simplex/fingerprint` after server starts.
 See [Linode's guide on ssh](https://www.linode.com/docs/guides/use-public-key-authentication-with-ssh/) .
 - Deploy your Linode.
 After it starts wait for SMP server to start and for tags to appear (if a Linode API token was provided).
 It may take up to 5 minutes depending on the connection speed on the Linode.
 Connecting Linode IP address to provided domain name may take some additional time.
 - Get `address` and `fingerprint` either from Linode tags (click on a tag and copy it's value from the browser search panel) or via ssh.